Tensor Train Interpolation

 Using TT-SVD

-For small problems where you want deterministic, optimal results:
+For small problems where you want deterministic reference results:

 // 3D function -- small enough for full tensor